BEAST6869/VibeCTRL/WARP_EXTENSION_REPORT.md

 7) Tune behavior
    - Adjust cooldown, scroll distance, and volume increments in the mapping parameters

-8) Practice in the Cookbook
-   - Use the Cookbook page in the popup to practice open-hand scroll and swipe gestures

 Notes & limitations (MVP)
 - Detection runs inside the popup; content scripts focus on executing actions within the active site.
 This keeps site performance impact low and avoids CSP friction.